clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 Since you rarely want every database operation to create a new connection, there are two ways to reuse connections:

 * Connection Pooling - This is the recommended approach and is fairly straightforward, with a number of connection pooling libraries available.
 See *How To Use Connection Pooling* below for more information).
-* Grouping Operations with an Open Connection - If you don't want to deal with a connection pooling library, you can manage connections yourself and use a "database spec" that contains that connection.
+* Grouping Operations using `with-db-connection` - If you don't want to deal with a connection pooling library, you use this macro to automatically open a connection and maintain it for a body of code:

-The library provides `get-connection` and `add-connection` to allow you to manage connections yourself like this:

     (ns dbexample
       (:require [clojure.java.jdbc :as jdbc]))

     (def db-spec ... ) ;; see above

-    (with-open [con (jdbc/get-connection db-spec)]
-      (let [db-con (jdbc/add-connection db-spec con)
+    (with-db-connection [db-con db-spec]
-            ;; fetch some rows using this connection rows (jdbc/query db-con ["SELECT * FROM table WHERE id = ?"
-42])]
-        ;; insert a copy of the first row using the same connection (jdbc/insert! db-con :table (dissoc (first rows) :id))))
+      (let [;; fetch some rows using this connection rows (jdbc/query db-con ["SELECT * FROM table WHERE id = ?"
+42])] ;; insert a copy of the first row using the same connection (jdbc/insert! db-con :table (dissoc (first rows) :id))))